zji90/GSCA/README.md

 Gene Set Context Analysis (GSCA) is an open source software package to transform massive amounts of Publicly available gene Expression Data (PED) into a tool for making new discoveries.
 GSCA is constructed based on a large collection of human and mouse gene expression data consisting of 25,000+ consistently normalized samples.
 Users can interactively visualize and examine transcriptional activities of genes and gene sets in these samples which represent a broad spectrum of biological contexts such as different cell lines, tissues, diseases, and developmental time points.
 Given one or multiple gene sets, GSCA can query the expression compendium to systematically identify biological contexts associated with specific gene set activity patterns.

+## GSCA Online User Interface
+GSCA user interface can be directly launched online without installing any software package: https://zhiji.shinyapps.io/GSCA.
+However, currently the online version only allows one concurrent user and running the online user interface could be slower than running GSCA on a local computer.
+It is thus recommended that users installing GSCA and data packages on their own computers with following procedures.

 ## GSCA and Data Package Installation

-Currently GSCA software can be installed via Github (recommended) and Bioconductor.
+GSCA software can be installed via Github (recommended) and Bioconductor.
 Users should have R installed on their computer before installing GSCA.
 R can be downloaded here: http://www.r-project.org/.

 ### Install Data Packages